zodb/relstorage/doc/configure-application.rst

 Once RelStorage is installed together with the appropriate database adapter, and you have created a user and database to use with RelStorage, it's time to configure the application to use RelStorage.
+This means telling RelStorage about the database to use, how to connect to it, and specifying any additional options.

 .. note:: This is just a quick-start guide.
 There is a :doc:`full list
           of supported options <relstorage-options>` in a separate